scottvr/BACON/ESSAY-At_limits_emerges_BACON.md

 Think: memetic steering + influence ops at scale.
 In that frame, persuasion becomes a matter of architecture, not argument.
 This raises the specter of soft-power AGI manipulation.

-Anyhow, the “Limits of Smart” essay cleverly undercuts naive AGI optimism without being reactionary or anti-AI.
+Anyhow, the "Limits of Smart" essay cleverly undercuts naive AGI optimism without being reactionary or anti-AI.
 It reframes superintelligence not as omnipotence, but as frustrated capability — inhibited by matter, noise, and the pace of meatspace.

 It’s ultimately a systems-level take.
-Dynomight writes “can we please for the love of god keep our critical systems simple and isolated from the internet?” and “Maybe the first-order consequences wouldn’t be that big?”
-Admittedly I point this out as an excuse to link to my recent paper on [Unaware Adversaries](https://www.paperclipmaximizer.ai/Unaware_Adversaries.pdf)  , i and frame it in that light: intelligence — no matter how great — still runs into the stubborn friction of complex, decentralized systems.
+Dynomight writes “can we please for the love of god keep our critical systems simple and isolated from the internet?” and "Maybe the first-order consequences wouldn’t be that big?"
+Admittedly I point this out as an excuse to link to my recent paper on [Unaware Adversaries](https://www.paperclipmaximizer.ai/Unaware_Adversaries.pdf), and frame it in that light: intelligence — no matter how great — still runs into the stubborn friction of complex, decentralized systems.

 So, it’s not about what the Being could know.
 It’s about what the world *lets it do.*